ibexa/documentation-developer/docs/permissions/limitation_reference.md

 Without any Limitation assigned, a `LimitationNotFoundException` is thrown.

-It's called "blocking" because it always informs the permissions system that the User does not have access to any policy the limitation is assigned to, making the permissions system move on to the next policy.
+It's called "blocking" because it always informs the permissions system that the user does not have access to any policy the limitation is assigned to, making the permissions system move on to the next policy.

 ### Possible values